yantonov/alias/README.md

 10. [Examples](#examples)

 ## Technical notes
-Technically is just a thin wrapper(proxy) to conditionally run target program.
+Technically, it is just a thin wrapper (proxy) that conditionally runs the target program.
-If alias is found, it is expanded and resolved version is used, otherwise target executable is called using original arguments.
+If an alias is found, it is expanded and the resolved version is used; otherwise, the target executable is called with the original arguments.

 This app is independent of
-1. the target program which needs aliases support
+1. the target program that needs alias support
-2. operating system
+2. the operating system
-3. shell/command interpreter
+3. the shell/command interpreter

-Configuration settings are stored in a separate config,
+Configuration settings are stored in a separate config file,
-therefore, you do not need to pollute a global namespace with shell aliases (using .zsh/.bashrc/.profile etc).
+therefore, you do not need to pollute the global namespace with shell aliases (using .zshrc/.bashrc/.profile, etc.).

 ## Installation

 ### Manual
-1. Put the executable under PATH, and name it the same as the target program (program without alias support)
+1. Put the executable in a directory on your PATH, and name it the same as the target program (the program without alias support)
 You can get prebuilt binaries [here](https://github.com/yantonov/alias/releases)
-2. Write config (config.toml) and put it near the executable
+2. Write a config (config.toml) and put it next to the executable
-(a sample config will be created at the first launch if it does not exist)
+(a sample config will be created on the first launch if it does not exist)
-3. Use custom aliases just like if they are supported out of the box.
+3. Use custom aliases just as if they were supported out of the box.

 ### Automatic
-You can use this snippet to install alias binary using a selected name to ${HOME}/bin/<APP-NAME>-aliases directory, where <APP_NAME> is the name of the app which you want to configure
+You can use this snippet to install the alias binary under a selected name into the ${HOME}/bin/<APP_NAME>-aliases directory, where <APP_NAME> is the name of the app that you want to configure
 ```bash
     curl -fsSL "https://raw.githubusercontent.com/yantonov/alias/master/bin/install/install.sh" | bash -s -- "<APP_NAME>"
 ```